 Skip to Content

-Budget Planning for Your New Henrico County Rental SearchBeing a renter, it is critical to weigh how much rent you can bear preceding the start of your rental home search.
-The best way to know exactly how much rent you can afford is to start by taking a closer look at your household budget.
-By appropriating accurate income and expense numbers, you can confidently look for a rental home that suits both your chosen lifestyle and your paycheck.
-Still, different Henrico County property management companies search for diverse things, a nice way to look at it would be to stay discretionary during your rental home search.
+A wallet containing cash positioned next to a pen on a piece of paper, representing budgeting.As a renter, knowing how much rent you can afford is essential before you start your rental home search.
+The best way to know exactly how much rent you can afford is by closely examining your household budget.
+By getting accurate income and expense numbers, you can more confidently search for a rental home that fits comfortably within your lifestyle and paycheck.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.